Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_3.md

 * Connect a probe to an appropriate IO connector (see above).
 You can have multiple probes, if necessary.
 * There are many different kinds of probe, and the wiring will be different for each one.
-* Some probes may need specific capabilities, e.g. analog input or PWM output, that may only be supported by specific IO connectors; see the hardware overview for your board for IO connector capabilities.
+* Some probes may need specific capabilities, e.g. analogue input or PWM output, that may only be supported by specific IO connectors; see the hardware overview for your board for IO connector capabilities.
 * See [User manual: Choosing a Z probe](/User_manual/Connecting_hardware/Z_probe_choosing), which will help you choose a suitable Z probe if you have not already.
 * See [User manual: Connecting a Z probe](/User_manual/Connecting_hardware/Z_probe_connecting), which contains guidance for wiring your Z probe to the Duet.